sensorium/Mozzi/README.md

 - Several audio output modes exist, only PDM_VIA_SERIAL is tested, yet:
   - PDM_VIA_SERIAL: Output is coded using pulse density modulation, and sent via GPIO2 (Serial1 tx).
     - TODO: Test timing/tuning.
 Do we need to account for start/stop bits?
+    - This output mode uses timer1 for queuing audio sample, so that timer is not available for other uses.
+    - Note that this mode has slightly lower effective analog output range, due to start/stop bits being added to the output stream
   - PDM_VIA_I2S: Output is coded using pulse density modulation, and sent via the I2S pins.
 The I2S data out pin (which is also "RX") will have the output, but *all* I2S output pins (RX, GPIO2 and GPIO15) will be affected.
 This means, this mode is not usable on boards such as the ESP01, where one of these pins is tied to Gnd
     - TODO: Untested!